 Where do I start?
 I suppose I’m just a regular kinda dude…kinda, who fell down the rabbit hole of photography.
 Love getting tagged in stupid memes on the daily and recently discovered a love for glitter.
 I know your probably already thinking WTF haha.
 I was always compelled to get into it but had no idea where to start or what I was trying to communicate.
 One thing lead to another and some how I found myself creating and expressing myself in a way that words simply could not.
-It involved people.
+It was therapeutic in a way.
+It involved a curiosity in the craft and people.
 Lots of people.
 Lots of connecting with all these different personalities and stories.
-I was kinda paranoid because it just felt so right.
-Almost to perfect to discover this form of communication.
-Talking about myself is a bit strange but 3 words that come to mind would be honest, emotional and passionate.
+My philosophy and context behind what I do comes back to the same 3 words over and over again.
+Curiosity, passion and being sentimental.
 These words pump through my blood when I’m collaborating with my clients (ugh…clients sounds too clinical…make that muses) on their wedding day.
-When you explore my work, I hope you get a sense of honesty, emotion and passion because thats how I see things while I’m shooting.
+When you explore my work, I hope you get a sense of curiosity, sentiment and passion because thats how I see things while I’m shooting.
 I cover around 40 weddings a year but that number seems to be creeping up which just blows my mind.
 Mostly up and down our amazing Western Australian Coastline, with a handful of overseas and interstate weddings.

 I’m the ridiculously proud Father of Mason & Scarlett who were born in 2012, roughly 1 minute apart.
 Yes folks, they are twins and they are freaking awesome.
 I have so much gratitude for the new perspective on life that they have introduced.
 Its just an added bonus that I can now claim my lame (I mean amazing) jokes as ‘Dad jokes’.
-When they were born I made this exact noise Worlds Best Cry and I shit you not.
+When they were born I made the most hectic awkward crying noise and I shit you not.
 Ask Tess.

 2007 I bumped into this pretty awesome chick who turned out to be my next door neighbour.
 Once we discovered that we shared an equal love of tomato sauce, we decided to get married, which we did in 2011.
 Tess is the amazingly hard working woman (super Mum) that has always been there to help me chase my dreams.